-Beneficiaries new to Medicare should consider applying for Medigap while they are eligible for the Open Enrollment Period, to avoid underwriting.
-Also, a comprehensive plan like Plan F or Plan G could prove to save you money and provide predictable healthcare expenses.
+Beneficiaries new to Medicare should consider applying for Medigap while eligible for the Open Enrollment Period to avoid underwriting.
+Also, a comprehensive plan like Plan F or Plan G could save money and provide predictable healthcare expenses.

 Do Medicare Supplement Plans Cover Pre-Existing Conditions?

 If you have a pre-existing condition before age 65, consider signing up for a Medigap plan when you become eligible for Medicare.
-During the Open Enrollment Period, you can enroll in a Medigap plan without going through underwriting.
+You can enroll in a Medigap plan without underwriting during the Open Enrollment Period.

 Medigap insurance companies can deny your coverage if you have previous health conditions.
-In many cases, your condition would need to be serious, chronic, or not under control to be denied Medigap coverage.
+In many cases, your condition must be severe, chronic, or uncontrolled to be denied Medigap coverage.